magic0whi/hexo-blog/source/_posts/zh-cn/computer/archlinux-installation-standard.md

 toc: true
 ---

-The standard of archlinux installation & configuration for me
+The standard of archlinux installation & configurations for me

-Enter F12 for Boot Menu when bootstrap
+For Lenovo user, Enter F12 for Boot Menu when on bootstrap stage

 <!-- more -->